 We do NOT provide internet.

 Stipend: -Compensation- This is a work/trade experience.
 Compensation comes in the form of life skills.
 If you need to make money, this is not the opportunity for you.
 If you value learning skills to last a lifetime over money, this is the place for you.
-A stipend is available for one intern with farming experience.
+A stipend is available for one apprentice with farming experience.
 Ask within.
-Occasional exceptions may be made for dependable and skilled interns who stay at Chugach Farm for an extended time.
+Occasional exceptions may be made for dependable and skilled apprentices who stay at Chugach Farm for an extended time.

 Preferred method Of Contact: Phone or Email